Resources

 Read time: 3 minutes

-Top 5 Inventory Optimization Software for Retailers: Why Flowlity Leads the Pack
+Top 5 Inventory Optimization Software for Retailers (2026)

 Katana is a cloud-based manufacturing and inventory platform aimed at small and midsized businesses.
 Retailers appreciate Katana’s ability to track raw materials, finished goods and bill-of-materials (BOMs), enabling them to manage production and stock in one system.
 The software provides real-time inventory tracking across multiple locations, support for product variants and configurable pricing tiers.
-While it excels at small-batch manufacturing and assembly operations, Katana lacks advanced demand forecasting and multi-echelon planning, so many retailers still need spreadsheets to plan complex assortments.
+Because advanced retail demand forecasting and multi-echelon replenishment are limited, many teams still rely on spreadsheets—or add a specialized optimization layer—to automate reordering and optimize inventory levels.

 Brightpearl focuses on automating order management and inventory for omnichannel retailers.
-The platform centralizes orders from marketplaces, e-commerce sites and physical stores, while synchronizing inventory levels and automating purchasing.
+The platform centralizes orders from marketplaces, e-commerce sites and physical stores, while synchronizing inventory levels.
+This is valuable for maintaining real-time inventory accuracy across marketplaces and POS systems, especially when integrations are reliable.
 It offers forecasting and analytics to optimize reordering and provides reporting that helps retailers analyse performance across channels.
 Brightpearl is a strong option for brands selling on multiple marketplaces, but it is primarily a retail operations platform rather than a sophisticated inventory optimisation engine.

 Flowlity’s impact is demonstrated by customer results.
 Lemoine, a manufacturer of medical products, improved its service level by five points and optimized inventory after adopting Flowlity.
 Magotteaux, an industrial manufacturer, reduced stock value by 13 %, stock coverage by 22 % and stock-outs by 8%.
 Customers also note that Flowlity continually evolves with new forecasting models and enhances decision-making and coordination with suppliers.